openstack/ironic/doc/source/dev/code-contribution-guide.rst

    serialization.
 So objects should implement their own obj_make_compatible() to remove/alter attributes which was added/changed after the target version.
- - There is a test (object/test_objects.py) to generate the hash of object fields and the signtures of remotable methods, which helps developers to check if the change of objects need a version bump.
+ - There is a test (object/test_objects.py) to generate the hash of object fields and the signatures of remotable methods, which helps developers to check if the change of objects need a version bump.
 The object fingerprint should only be updated with a version bump.